How to Become a Virtual Assistant with No Experience: A Comprehensive Guide

 If you already have a skill you can monetize and offer as a service, then skip to the next section.
 Apply every one of the steps and you’re well on your way to becoming a virtual assistant.

 If you don’t have any specialized skills to offer yet, you can still become a VA.
 Even with no experience, working from home is still possible.
 Just take a course in your preferred field of specialization of Virtual Assistance.

 And Virtual assistant certification, free or otherwise, isn’t really necessary in my opinion, but a skill definitely is.
-There’s a number of courses to choose from on platforms like Udemy that will equip you with your preferred specialized skill.
+There are a number of courses to choose from on platforms like Udemy that will equip you with your preferred specialized skill.

 Once you have decided on what service to offer, it’s time to think about…